mechanik-daniel/fumifier/README.md

 - Enriching raw FHIR payloads guided by profiles
 - Validated outputs with controllable strictness
 - Embedding a safe, sandbox‑style expression engine in higher‑level services

-Not ideal if you only need simple field renaming (a static template may suffice) or extremely large streaming transformations (no streaming reader yet – whole objects are in memory).

 ---
 ## 4. Installation